ivov/n8n-shortlink/docs/03-deploy.md

 git push origin v1.2.3
 ```

-3. This triggers the [`release` workflow](https://github.com/ivov/n8n-shortlink/actions/workflows/release.yml).
-On completion, the new image will be [listed](https://github.com/ivov/n8n-shortlink/pkgs/container/n8n-shortlink) on GHCR.
-Watchtower will discover for the image and deploy it to production.
-(Watchtower polls every six hours.)
+This tag push triggers the [`release` workflow](https://github.com/ivov/n8n-shortlink/actions/workflows/release.yml).
+On completion, the new image is [listed](https://github.com/ivov/n8n-shortlink/pkgs/container/n8n-shortlink) on GHCR.
+Watchtower will discover the image and deploy it to production.

+Watchtower polls every six hours.
 To prompt Watchtower to check immediately:

 ```sh
 ssh n8n-shortlink-infra "docker kill --signal=SIGHUP watchtower"